VAPING / ToBACCO

 CATCH My Breath is an evidence-based youth vaping prevention program for grades 5-12 that has been proven to substantially reduce students’ likelihood of vaping.
 The CATCH My Breath program effectiveness was published in a peer-reviewed journal and the program is listed in SAMHSA’s Evidence-Based Resource Guide Series.

 Over 1,200 students around Clark County have taken part in the CATCH My Breath program in 2025.
-Clark County Youth Leading the Way: messages from youth participating in CATCH programing.

 Participation in CATCH My Breath includes creating social media & media campaigns